Motion to Dismiss / Dissolve an Injunction

 Our main office is located in downtown Tampa.
 We also have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center.

-We help clients served with an order for protection to prevent domestic violence, dating violence, repeat violence, stalking, or elderly exploitation.
+Contact us to find out how to get an injunction dropped or terminated?
+We help clients contact a petition for protection from domestic violence, dating violence, repeat violence, stalking, or elderly exploitation.
 We are also experienced in fighting risk protection orders.

 Request for Voluntary Dismissal of the Temporary Injunction